BibliothecaDAO/master-scroll/docs/adventurers/loot-fountains.md

 ### The Merchant Contract

 A merchant will be a buy-back contract where users can go to burn their unwanted items.
-In exchange for the burn, the players will receive a combination of resources and or Lords back.
+In exchange for the burn, the players will receive a combination of resources and or $LORDS back.
 This will aim to provide a lever to control the supply of items into the marketplace.
 The specifics of this will be explained closer to launch.

 ### Governance